Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Control of pulse width (duration) and frequency of the cycle (PRF) is managed using the Pulse Switch.
-The switch provides three distinct settings, each useful under specific circumstances, and in some instances automatically overriden by the radar mode employed.
+The switch provides three distinct settings, each useful under specific circumstances, and in some instances automatically overridden by the radar mode employed.

 Normal operation is performed in AUTO mode.
 Auto mode defaults to the LONG mode function, with wide pulse width and low PRF.
 In the event a track is attained, power, pulse width and PRF are moderated